 To date, the Shanghai Maglev has carried 1.5 million passengers and covered a commercial distance of over 1 million kilometers.

 The Shanghai Maglev system is currently rated as one of the safest transportation systems in the world with over 300 safety assessments carried out and passed since its formation.
 Safety is further overseen by an independent body that closely monitors all systems.
 Since opening in 2004 there has only been one mishap, in 2006, where a malfunctioning battery started a small fire.
 No-one was hurt.

-The trains float above the tracks which means there is far less wear and tear on the lines so the maglev requires far less maintenance than normal trains.
+The trains float above the tracks which mean there is far less wear and tear on the lines so the maglev requires far less maintenance than normal trains.